sinch/docs/docs/sms/sms-guide.md

 Send a feedback if your system can confirm successful message delivery.
 Feedback can only be provided if `feedback_enabled` was set when batch was submitted.
 It is possible to submit feedback multiple times for the same batch for different recipients.
+Feedback without specified recipients is treated as successful message delivery to all recipients referenced in the batch.

 #### Request